Navy, Army and Air Force Institutes: Today

 NAAFI continues its mission to provide a “taste of home” to British Armed Forces personnel and their families, both in the United Kingdom and at overseas locations.
-Its global operations extend to Ascension Island, Brunei, the Falkland Islands, Germany, Gibraltar, and Royal Navy ships at sea.
+Its global operations extend to Ascension Island, Brunei, the Falkland Islands, Germany, Gibraltar and Royal Navy ships at sea.

-The organisation offers a wide range of services, from its traditional retail outlets, cafés, and leisure facilities to bars, laundry services, and more recent additions such as security provision, interpreter services, waste management, and full facilities management.
+The organisation offers a wide range of services, from its traditional retail outlets, cafés and leisure facilities to bars, laundry services and more recent additions such as security provision, interpreter services, waste management and full facilities management.
 NAAFI also operates its long-standing “NAAFI Wagons” mobile canteens that can be deployed rapidly to support troops in remote or operational environments.

 A core element of its modern activities is the “Welfare Returns” mechanism and the NAAFI Fund, through which all surpluses are reinvested into Armed Forces communities.
-These funds are directed towards projects that enhance quality of life, reduce isolation, and support community initiatives, including the refurbishment of recreational spaces, the purchase of sports equipment, and the organisation of local events.
-The NAAFI Fund has pledged to give back £10 million by 2030.
+These funds are directed towards projects that enhance quality of life, reduce isolation and support community initiatives, including the refurbishment of recreational spaces, the purchase of sports equipment and the organisation of local events.

 In 2024, NAAFI expanded onto the UK high street with cafes open to the public, including the NAAFI Bridge Deck Cafe in Fareham.
 It also operates the NAAFI Shop online, offering products such as its signature NAAFI Tea for purchase by the general public.

-In 2025 NAAFI has announced considerable Investment into facilities around the world including Brunei, Germany, USA, and Diego Garcia.
+In 2025 NAAFI has announced considerable investment into facilities around the world including Brunei, Germany, USA and Diego Garcia.